Atiyyatullah al-Libi

+Early life

-Atiyah had volunteered to travel to Afghanistan to fight against its Soviet occupiers in the 1980s, while he was still a teenager.
+Atiyyatullah al-Libi was born in Misrata, Libya in 1969.
+In 1988, he had volunteered to travel to Afghanistan to fight against its Soviet occupiers in the 1980s, while he was still a teenager.
+During his time in Afghanistan, he met and pledged allegiance to Osama bin Laden.
+Bin Laden mentored him directly, using him as an emissary and scholar.
+During this period, he also trained extensively in explosives, guerrilla tactics, and Islamic jurisprudence.

+In the mid-1990s, al-Qaeda sent him to Algeria as an official envoy to the Armed Islamic Group (GIA) during the Algerian Civil War.
+However, the GIA leadership grew suspicious of him, holding him captive for five months and threatening to execute him.
+He eventually escaped captivity alongside several other prisoners.

-He was reported to have met and served under Osama bin Laden at that time.
-The Washington Post reported that another prominent Libyan exile, Noman Benotman, he was sent to Algeria in the 1990s to serve as an envoy to a group they said was then known as the Armed Islamic Group (GIA).
+The Washington Post reported that another prominent Libyan exile, Noman Benotman, was sent to Algeria in the 1990s to serve as an envoy to a group they said was then known as the Armed Islamic Group (GIA).
 He told The Washington Post that the GIA was suspicious of him, held him captive for months, and were considering killing him.
 He escaped with other captives, after five months of captivity, and, according to Benotman, "He had a very bad experience, and I think is still having nightmares about it."
 About the massacres that were committed during the Algerian Civil War, Atiyah says: "There are those who [...] say [...] the officers did that, France [did that]; etc. We are just covering up [the truth to exonerate] the people of Islam, [but] all these massacres occurred in the last days of Zitouni and days of Antar Zouabri.
 All of them [were committed by] the Armed Islamic Group".

+Return to al-Qaeda

+Following the 2001 U.S. invasion of Afghanistan, al-Libi relocated to Iran, where he acted as a main liaison between al-Qaeda's central command and other regional militant groups.
+In December 2005, al-Libi wrote a stern letter to Abu Musab al-Zarqawi, the leader of al-Qaeda in Iraq.
+In the letter, he admonished Zarqawi for his excessive violence against Shiite civilians and urged him to align his actions with the broader political strategy of al-Qaeda's senior leadership.